vedaldi/practical-cnn/doc/instructions.md

 >   * Reduce a hundred-fold the learning are and increase the maximum number of iterations by an equal amount.
 Does it get better?
 >   * Explain why adding a constant to the input image can have such a dramatic effect on the performance of the optimisation.
 >
 > **Hint:** What constraint should the filter $\bw$ satisfy if the filter output should be zero when (i) the input image is zero or (ii) the input image is a large constant?
-Do you think that ti would be easy for gradient descent to enforce (ii) at all times?
+Do you think that it would be easy for gradient descent to enforce (ii) at all times?

 What you have just witnessed is actually a fairly general principle: centring the data usually makes learning problems much better conditioned.